 The current featured exhibit is Nickelodeon’s Dora and Diego – Let’s Explore!
 It is available until February 19th, 2018.
 We found a little bit of everything here: a Rainforest Maze, Pirate Ship, Rocket Ship, Animal Rescue Center with stuffed animals to care for, Isa’s Garden with puppets and blocks, Purple Planet Slide, and more.

-We had such a wonderful visit to the Port Discovery Children’s Museum.
+Special events are held throughout the year so be sure to check the calendar before your visit.
+We had such a wonderful time at Port Discovery Children’s Museum.
 I only wish it was closer!

 The Best of Luck Candy & Ice Cream